 A former elementary school and grounds are being transformed into a place of fun, learning, physical fitness, and social services.
 The elementary school was shuttered several years ago.
 It is now being reimagined as the newest Boys and Girls Club center.
 Outdoor learning and social spaces are being integrated into the existing structure.
 Learning labs, and spaces for the fine arts, are combined with counseling and food services for a complete physical and educational program.
 A reimagined park space includes improved play, basketball, walking, and flag football elements.
 Revamped parking, walkways, and signage add to the overall guest experience.
 We applaud the Boys and Girls Club for having the vision to provide their services to an underserved portion of the city, as well as, focusing on sustainability by adaptively reusing a former elementary school site.

 "Hook 'em Horns" y'all!.
 A former service station has been transformed into a mixed-use development that houses an admissions center for The University of Texas at Austin.
 The evergreen landscape palette focuses the eye on the orange building accents, Cor-ten steel and river rock.
 Existing specimen plant material was preserved which adds beauty and value.

-The design for the front garden of this residence focuses on a layering of plant material to soften the courtyard wall, focus your view on the main entrance, and balance the house volume.
-The courtyard features a pergola and water feature surrounded by palm trees, topiary, and cacti for a modern twist.
-The combination of dappled shade, falling water, and sweet scents create a wonderful sensory experience.
-We always strive to create a design that results in the best house on the block! ⠀
+The design for this Native residence focuses on heavy layering of native plant material that helps balance the house volume.
+Features include a fabulous outdoor entertaining area, pergola, grilling, paver and stone walkways, landscape lighting, pool upgrades, and open lawn spaces complete this unique and fabulous residence.
+Finally, the combination of dappled shade, water, and sweet scents create a wonderful sensory experience.
+We always strive to create a design that results in the best house on the block!